 Using the options on the top-right corner of this screen you can edit report settings, export graphs, share the report and delete the report.

 You are also able to add a filter and view valuation data for the patent portfolio as well as the number of simple families within the portfolio.

 You can also view graphs on this page, those being the "Value Distribution" graph and the "Tech Area Benchmark" graph, (for this graph, "Industry Average" is the (mean) average value of all patents (for patents that we have a value for) that have that specific IPC code whereas "Portfolio Average" is the average value of patents within that specific company's portfolio that have that specific IPC code) as seen above as well as viewing the "Most Valuable Patents" within the portfolio as seen below:

-You can also access this playbook via the technology and company dashboards.
+You can also access this report via the technology and company reports.